yasutomihigashikuni/starter-academic/content/authors/wenhao-liu/_index.md

   - name: The University of Tokyo
 education:
   courses:
+    - course: Graduate Student
+      institution: The University of Tokyo
+      year: 2022
     - course: Foreign Research Student
       institution: The University of Tokyo
       year: 2021